onomyprotocol/ochain/docs/migration/cosmoshub-2.md

-# Cosmos Hub 2 Upgrade Instructions
+# Onomy 2 Upgrade Instructions

 The following document describes the necessary steps involved that full-node operators must take in order to upgrade from `cosmoshub-2` to `cosmoshub-3`.
 The Tendermint team will post an official updated genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

-There is a strong social consensus around proposal `Cosmos Hub 3 Upgrade Proposal E` on `cosmoshub-2`.
+There is a strong social consensus around proposal `Onomy 3 Upgrade Proposal E` on `cosmoshub-2`.
 This indicates that the upgrade procedure should be performed on `December 11, 2019 at or around 14:27 UTC` on block `2,902,000`.